 With this method, for instance, if you want to view the Chinese version of the website, you could set the code similar to the following in your website in a button or a flag:

-IF language=cn Then display Chinese content End IF.
+IF language=cn Then

 When you use proxies from several locations to test how your website performs in different countries, you can clearly see how the website content switches for each location.